thinkinglabs/thinkinglabs.github.io/_posts/2023-05-02-non-blocking-continuous-code-reviews-a-case-study.md

 The usual way to achieve fast Continuous Code Reviews is through Pair Programming or Ensemble Programming.
 In this article, I will share a less common approach to Continuous Code Reviews using Non-Blocking Reviews.

+*Update Apr 7th, 2025: add missing links for Gerrit and ReviewBoard.*

 ---

 Somewhere around 2012, I had the opportunity to tech coach a somewhat novice team inside a somehow conservative renowned financial player.
 The purpose of the coaching was to upscale the team's software engineering skills.
 I have already mentioned this team before in [On the Evilness of Feature Branching - A Tale of Two Teams]({% post_url 2021-07-14-on-the-evilness-of-feature-branching-a-tale-of-two-teams %}).
 Yes, the one where we practised [trunk-based development](https://trunkbaseddevelopment.com) with a novice team not knowing what we did was called trunk-based development.